 - technical experts fluent in AI/ML capabilities

 - industry representatives

-By noon on Wednesday, March 15, all teams submitting a prototype for review are required to submit video demonstrations of their working prototypes.
+All teams submitting a prototype for review are required to submit video demonstrations of their working prototypes.
 The videos must:

 - be no more than 5 minutes in length